wp-plugins/wp-media-library-categories/readme.txt

 Maintaining a plugin and keeping it up to date is hard work.
 Please support me by making a donation.
 Thank you.
 [Please donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SSNQMST6R28Q2)

+= How can I filter on categories when inserting media into a post or page? = This feature is only available in the [premium version](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Screenshots ==

 1. Filter by category in the media library
 2. Manage categories in the media library
+3. Filter by category when inserting media [(premium version)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Changelog ==